mananjhaveri/midas_iiitd_task_nlp/README.md

 Honestly, the data at first seemed intimidating becuase the category column required a lot of cleaning.
 But just some basic methods helped to clean it; it took some time though.

-But, in the end, after completing this project, I feel it just required very simple techniques but crucial fundamental preprocessing.
+But in the end, after completing this project, I feel it just required very simple techniques but crucial fundamental preprocessing.
 It's always a bad idea to dive right into Deep Learning models.
 Even here, the simplest model of all, Logistic Regression, is outperforming the rest.
 All in all, starting with very fundamental steps and building your way up is the important lesson learned.